Explore the Salish Sea Educator Workshop

 Want to help host a workshop?

-We will be holding workshops in the Salish Sea throughout 2019.
-Would you like to attend or host one?
-Contact Mira Lutz Castle at email@example.com.
+We will be holding workshops in the Salish Sea throughout 2019 and 2020.
+Would you like co-host?
+Contact Mira at email@example.com.

 SeaDoc Society is teaming up with the Salish Sea Institute to present a free, one-day workshop for tooling up to teach Next Generation Science Standards-linked Salish Sea Curriculum.
 Earn 8 Washington State-approved TPEP and STEM Clock Hours.

 In this workshop, you will…